Miguel Serrano: Ideas

-Serrano termed his philosophy Esoteric Hitlerism, which he has described as a new religious faith "able to change the materialistic man of today into a new idealistic hero", and also as "much more than a religion: It is a way to transmute a hero into God."

 In 1984 he published his 643-page tome, Adolf Hitler, el Último Avatãra (Adolf Hitler: The Last Avatar), which is dedicated "To the glory of the Führer, Adolf Hitler".
 In this arcane work, Serrano unfolds his ultimate philosophical testament through elaborate esoteric and mythological symbolism.
 He insists that there has been a vast historical conspiracy to conceal the origins of evolved humankind.
 Serrano's epic vista opens with extragalactic beings who founded the First Hyperborea, a terrestrial but non-physical realm, which was neither geographically limited nor bound by the circles of reincarnation.
 The Hyperboreans were asexual and reproduced through "plasmic emanations" from their ethereal bodies; the Vril power was theirs to command, the light of the Black Sun coursed through their veins and they saw with the third eye.
 Serrano contends that the last documents relating to them were destroyed along with the Alexandrian Library, and that, latterly, these beings have been misunderstood as extraterrestrials arriving in spaceships or UFOs.
 However, the First Hyperborea was immaterial and altogether outside our mechanistic universe.

-The latter is under the jurisdiction of the Demiurge, an inferior godlet whose realm is the physical planet earth.
+The latter is under the jurisdiction of the Demiurge, an inferior godlet whose realm is the physical planet Earth.
 The Demiurge had created a bestial imitation of humanity in the form of proto-human "robots" like Neanderthal Man, and intentionally consigned his creatures to an endless cycle of involuntary reincarnation on the earthly plane to no higher purpose.
 The Hyperboreans recoiled in horror from this entrapment within the Demiurge's cycles.
 They themselves take the devayana, the Way of the Gods, at death and return to the earth (as Bodhisattvas) only if they are willing.